 In 1966, General William Westmoreland ordered the creation of the Long Range Reconnaissance Patrols (LRRPs), the plan was for them to be assigned to every infantry brigade and division.
 The first LRRP unit arrived in Vietnam in 1967.

 In June of 1967, the LRRPs morphed into the Long Range Patrols (LRPs).
 Chairman of the Joint Chiefs of Staff General Earle G. Wheeler mandated the creation of two of these companies.
 Each company had 230 men and was commanded by a major.
 The remaining LRRP units within the infantry and airborne divisions were eventually officially designated as LRP units.

 In February of 1969, the Army re-designated the LRP companies as official Ranger companies, under the 75th Infantry Regiment.
 The Ranger companies deactivated as their parent divisions rotated home from Vietnam.
 On June 9, 1972, Sgt.
 Elvis Weldon Osborne Jr. and Cpl.
-Jeffrey Alan Maurer were the last two U.S. soldiers to be killed in Vietnam; they were also Rangers.
+Jeffrey Alan Maurer were the last two U.S. soldiers to be killed in Vietnam; they were also Army Rangers.

 In 1974, General Creighton Abrams ordered the creation of a Ranger Battalion.
 Under the direction of General Kenneth C. Leuer, the 1st Ranger Battalion was created and parachuted into Fort Stewart, Georgia on July 1, 1974.
 The 2nd Ranger Battalion wasn’t far behind, becoming active in October of 1974.
 Eventually, the 3rd Ranger Battalion was activated at Fort Benning, GA in 1984.
-The 75th Ranger Regiment was born in February of 1986, which the three battalions were assigned to.
+The 75th Ranger Regiment was born in February of 1986, to which the three battalions were assigned.